anhnt2407/anhnt2407.github.io/README.md

 ### Templates and assets

 - `_layouts/` — page skeletons; `_includes/` — reusable fragments.
-- `_includes/misc_visual.html`, `_includes/teaching_icon.html` and
+- `_includes/misc_visual.html` and `_includes/teaching_icon.html` render inline
-  `_includes/project_visual.html` render inline SVG artwork from a name passed by the page.
-The project artwork is drawn in `var(--proj-accent)`, so a card simply sets that custom property and the diagram follows the card's accent in both themes.
+  SVG artwork from a name passed by the page.
+- `_includes/project_visual.html` is the projects page's fallback artwork, drawn in `var(--proj-accent)`.
+It only renders for a programme with no `cover_alt`; every current programme has a rendered cover, so in practice it never appears.
 - `images/` — content imagery, grouped by page and by date for news items.
 - `assets/` — fonts, site JavaScript and figures used by the research pages.
 - `scripts/generate_misc_covers.py` — regenerates the Notes & Links cover art.
+- `scripts/generate_project_covers.py` — regenerates the Projects cover art.

 ## Working on the site

 The publication list, teaching record, supervision record and project list are transcribed from the LaTeX CV and must be kept in step with it; the identifiers in `_pages/publications.md` are referenced from the teaching and projects pages.

+Each programme's cover lives at `images/projects/<slug>.webp` and is rendered by `scripts/generate_project_covers.py`.
+Those covers follow the News recipe rather than the Misc one: a bright high-key daylight environment in smooth 3D with a translucent cyan holographic layer drawn into the same space, colour used semantically (green healthy, amber caution, red dashed for a hard constraint).
+A card shows its cover only when the programme has a `cover_alt`; write that alt text from what the render actually drew, not from what the prompt asked for.

 `_data/projects.yml` carries two date pairs per programme: `start`/`end` are the period Tuan Anh personally worked on it and drive the solid Gantt bar, while